Ruby

 Dangers and best practices

 Let’s review the dangers we’ve addressed so far.
 I know, I know, it’s scary stuff - but we have to be mindful or our coworkers might end up hating our guts!
-If you look back through this lesson you’ll see a common thread. amend, rebase, reset, push --force are all especially dangerous when you’re collaborating with others.
+If you look back through this lesson you’ll see a common thread. commit --amend, rebase, reset, push --force are all especially dangerous when you’re collaborating with others.
 These commands can destroy work your coworkers have created.
 So keep that in mind.
 When attempting to rewrite history, always check the dangers of the particular command you’re using and follow these best practices for the commands we’ve covered:

 1. If working on a team project, make sure rewriting history is safe to do and others know you’re doing it.